 We are located at the Montreal Neurological Institute at McGill University, the birthplace of cognitive neuroscience and home to Penfield, Milner, Jasper and others.
 We exchange ideas and work with our colleagues in the McConnell Brain Imaging Centre.

-We are grateful for funding from Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Council of Canada (NSERC), the Canada Research Chairs Program (CRC), Brain Canada, Fonds de Recherché du Quebec (FRQ), and Healthy Brains For Healthy Lives ((HBHL).
+We are grateful for funding from Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Council of Canada (NSERC), the Canada Research Chairs Program (CRC), Brain Canada Foundation (Brain Canada), Fonds de Recherché du Quebec (FRQ), and Healthy Brains For Healthy Lives (HBHL).

-Andrea's preprint on individual uniqueness in anesthesia is live on bioRxiv!
+18 December 2024Vince's preprint on spherical projections in spin tests is live on bioRxiv!

-30 October 2023Justine's preprint on brainstem functional architecture is live on bioRxiv!
+11 December 2024Eric's preprint on neuropeptide signaling is live on bioRxiv!